FollowTheProcess/cli/examples/README.md

 ## `./cover`

-Not really an example, but holds the source code used to generate the cover image with [silicon]
+Not really an example, but holds the source code used to generate the cover image with [freeze]

 ## `./quickstart`